 The architecture is one special thing we will want to notice.
 The harmony of French style design in the surface structure with some adaptation to traditional culture, overall, create an elegant and unique beauty.

 Not only showing artistic values, each building of the museum includes its own historical significance, in the land of thousand years of civilization.

 Some tips may be useful once you get there.
 Site One on Trang Tien Street is bigger and covers a larger scope of history, so recommended to spend more time at this site.
 A free English audio tour is available in this museum building but the table offering headsets is not obvious, so ask locals for it.

-Apart from heroic history of 4000-year-old Vietnam, we arrive to the land of modern, luxury, development, of an innovative, creative Hanoi in new era.
+Apart from the heroic history of 4000-year-old Vietnam, we arrive at the land of modern, luxury, development, of an innovative, creative Hanoi in the new era.

 Away from the noisy and rowdy crowd, we go to another shopping place, but fancier and more expensive: Trang Tien Plaza.

 In a favorable position, Trang Tien Plaza is on top of high-class luxurious shopping malls in Hanoi.
 This plaza sells high fashion and expensive costumes of well-known brands such as Louis Vuitton, Gucci, Versace, Chanel, Dior…

-Patterns on banisters and ceiling in royal style of Western culture are comparatively eye-catching, classical but modern at the same time.
+Patterns on banisters and ceiling in the royal style of Western culture are comparatively eye-catching, classical but modern at the same time.

 Especially, Dunkin’ Donuts, Lotteria, H3Q to satisfy your appetite on the 4th floor.
 That’s the place locals often drop by to have lunch, dinner on weekends.